pozzito/pozzito-ios/README.md

 This is a framework created as an addition to our Pozzito framework, used to add our default UI to core Pozzito functionalities.

 ### CocoaPods
-Add the Pozzito pod into your Podfile and run `pod install`.
+Add the Pozzito and PozzitoUI pods into your Podfile and run `pod install`.

     target :YourTargetName do
+      pod 'Pozzito'
       pod 'PozzitoUI'
     end